OSGeo/OSGeoLive-doc/en/quickstart/ushahidi_quickstart.rst

 --------------------------------------------------------------------------------

 1. Starting Ushahidi via the desktop icon or menu item opens the web browser and brings you to the Installation page.
-An Ushahidi site is pretty easy to set up
+A Ushahidi site is pretty easy to set up

 .. image:: ../../images/screenshots/1024x768/ushahidi-drc-screenshot.png